Fs00/Win10BloatRemover/README.md

 * **Automatic updates disabling:** Prevents automatic download and installing of Windows and Store apps updates through Group Policies.
 Therefore, this method won't work on Windows 10 Home.
 * **Telemetry disabling:** disables several telemetry and features that collect user data such as Compatibility Telemetry, Inventory, Device Census, SmartScreen and others.
 It also deletes the services which are responsible for diagnostics and data reporting to Microsoft.
 * **Services removal:** deletes (not just disables) the services specified in configuration after backing them up, so that you can restore them if any feature breaks.
-* **Removal of Windows Defender:** this is accomplished using [install-wim-tweak](https://github.com/shiitake/win6x_registry_tweak) tool.
+* **Disabling and removal of Windows Defender:** the latter is accomplished using [install-wim-tweak](https://github.com/shiitake/win6x_registry_tweak) tool.
 If you make system apps removable, Windows Security app will be deleted too.
 * **OneDrive removal** using stock uninstaller, its folder in Explorer sidebar will also be hidden.
 Furthermore, install-wim-tweak will be used to prevent the app to be re-installed for new users or after major Windows updates.
 * **Windows features removal:** uninstalls the optional features packages specified in configuration.
 Take note that these features are the ones listed in Settings app, not the ones in Control Panel.
 You can find the names of feature packages that can be removed with the PowerShell command `Get-WindowsPackage -Online`.
 * **Cortana disabling:** accomplished using Group Policies, since it is too deeply integrated with the system to be removed without consequences.